jobo3208/nvim-mysql/README.md

 it.
 Note that you can currently only run one query (or sequence of queries) at a time per tab.

+### Tree View

+Press `T` to open a tree-view window.
+This view shows databases at a glance.
+Press the spacebar to open/close databases and see the tables inside.

 ### Autocomplete

 nvim-mysql can autocomplete table and column names.
 Use `Ctrl-X Ctrl-U` to